In general, to be considered eligible to apply for financial aid a student must:

 Be making progress toward the completion of courses of study in compliance with Financial Aid Satisfactory Academic Progress Standards.

-Not be in default on a loan or owe a repayment on any previous financial aid received.
+Not be in default on a loan or owe a repayment on any federal or state grant received.

 Student Rights and Responsibilities